CHICAGO TRIAL MEMBERSHIP, 1 Month Gym Membership, 3 Personal Training Sessions, $440

 2. It’s small and comfortable

 4. You learn how to exercise correctly in a comfortable peaceful environment

-7. There’s no competition with gym wear, we dress comfortably: we wear sweatpants and sweatshirts or T-shirts
+7. There’s no competition with gym wear, we dress comfortably: no one is wearing spandex - we wear sweatpants and sweatshirts or T-shirts

 9. The equipment operates so smoothly

 10. There is a feeling of community: members care about each other and their successes.
 You see mothers and daughters, co-workers, sisters and friends working out together